Pottery RESIDENCY — Q&A & Practical Information

 Food / catering info

-No, sadly we don't yet have a cook on site to provide full service, there is a shared kitchen though to make your own meals, and the schedule allows plenty time to prepare your meals too.
+At the moment, we don’t yet have a cook on site to provide full meal service.
+However, there is a kitchen available where you can prepare your own meals, and the schedule allows plenty of time for cooking and breaks.

 There are amazing restaurants and cafes in 5-20min driving distance.